maxdan94/kcliques/README.md

 ##Info##

 ck.c enumerates all k-cliques.
-ckcore.c compute a k-clique core decomosition of the graph. ckcorepar.c is a parallel version of the same code.
+ckcore.c computes a k-clique core decomosition of the graph. ckcorepar.c is a parallel version of the same code.

 Both programs scale to real-world networks containing several billions of edges.
 For instance: